-An initialism (cannot be pronounced) is all in upper case regardless of the number of letters.
+An initialism (cannot be pronounced) is all in upper case, regardless of the number of letters.

-An acronym that can be pronounced is in upper case up to and including five letters (e.g. UNEP), thereafter it is in title case (e.g. Corine, Esprit, Eionet).
+An acronym that can be pronounced is in upper case up to and including five letters (e.g. UNEP).
+In all other cases, it appears in title case (e.g. Corine, Esprit, Eionet).